stevenc-stb/spdx-3-model/model/Hardware/Classes/StorageProcess.md

 ## Description

-A StoreProcess expresses the planned future storage of hardware in an optionally-specified location.
+A StorageProcess expresses the planned future storage of hardware in an optionally-specified location.

 ## Metadata